|Born||in Ixelles, Brussels, Belgium|

 |Height||5' 7" (1.7 m)|

-Audrey Hepburn was born on May 4, 1929 in Brussels, Belgium.
-She was a blue-blood from the beginning; her mother was a Dutch baroness, and her father, who was of English and Austrian descent, worked in business.
+Audrey Hepburn was born as Audrey Kathleen Ruston on May 4, 1929 in Ixelles, Brussels, Belgium.
+Her mother, Baroness Ella Van Heemstra, was a Dutch noblewoman, while her father, Joseph Victor Anthony Ruston, was born in Úzice, Bohemia, to English and Austrian parents.

-Audrey Hepburn died on January 20, 1993 in Tolochnaz, Switzerland, from appendicular cancer.
+Audrey Hepburn died, aged 63, on January 20, 1993 in Tolochnaz, Vaud, Switzerland, from appendicular cancer.
 She had made a total of 31 high quality movies.
-Her elegance and style will always be remembered in film history as evidenced by her being named in Empire magazine's "The Top 100 Movie Stars of All Time."
+Her elegance and style will always be remembered in film history as evidenced by her being named in Empire magazine's "The Top 100 Movie Stars of All Time".

 Trade Mark (4)